 D UNDERBELLY derives its name from the ‘underbelly’ of a slave ship; excavating the legacies that surface from the depths of our cultural experiences.

-Out of Africa & Beyond Un-slave diaries Basking in Negritude Vive La Intersections Revolutionary Acts Non Je Regrette Rien Receding ’emories Koool-aid Luv Odyssey N This Hous First Dark Drama Childr’n of “O” S’Kin Deep CURATORIAL:
+PROJECTS include: Out of Africa & Beyond Un-slave diaries Basking in Negritude Vive La Intersections Revolutionary Acts Non Je Regrette Rien Receding ’emories Koool-aid Luv Odyssey N This Hous First Dark Drama Childr’n of “O” S’Kin Deep

 Stefania Strowder